 2. Coolant/Anti-freeze (optional) – Now is a great time to check your engine coolant and top it off if necessary.
 It is always a good idea to keep a gallon of Genuine BMW Coolant/Anti-freeze in your garage in case you ever need it.
 Remember that Genuine BMW coolant must be mixed 50/50 with distilled water only.

-- If your vehicle has an automatic transmission, you will need to jack and support your vehicle using the “four corner method” since you will need to get under the front of the vehicle.
-This is unfortunately necessary since the vehicles ATF (automatic transmission fluid) cooler is attached to the bottom of the engine cooling fan.
+- If your vehicle has an automatic transmission, you will need to jack and support your vehicle using the “four corner method”.
+Jacking E90s with an automatic transmission is necessary since the vehicles ATF (automatic transmission fluid) cooler is attached to the bottom of the engine cooling fan.
 Please click here to learn how to properly jack and support your vehicle for this repair.

 - Remove the front protective plastic belly pan from the underside of your vehicle.
 It is held in place with 8mm screws.

 - With the belly pan removed, locate the ATF cooler attached to the bottom of the engine cooling fan.
 It is held in place with one T25 torx screw.
-Remove the screw using and push ATF cooler out of the way (gently of course).
+Remove the screw using and gently push ATF cooler out of the way.

-- Now that the ATF cooler is disconnected, we can move to the engine compartment to finish the repair.
+- With the ATF cooler disconnected, move to the engine compartment to finish the repair.
 First, the air intake duct must be removed.
 Start at the air box by prying loose the two plastic snap clips with a flat blade screwdriver.

 - Next remove the two screws that anchor the air duct to the front grill.
 There is a screw on either side of the duct.